Nextorch T7L LEP tactical flashlight review

 The package is actually pretty straightforward and not very exciting.
 A cardboard box with a few accessories.

-- The Nextorch T7L flashlight
+- Nextorch T7L

 - USB charge cable